Dragonrick123/Neural-Network-in-lua-Module/README.md

 # Layers

 ## module.Layers.CreateLayer(name, orderOfActivation, Activation)
-_returns a layer object and stores it in a cache folder inside the module_
+_returns a layer object and stores it in a cache folder inside the module until being injected in a neural network object_
 * name typeof name must be a string
 * orderOfActivation typeof orderOfActivaction must be a number, you can't skip numbers; 1-x
 * Activation typeof Activation must be a function, the module functions library of activations are stored inside module.activations